UN chief Antonio Guterres: 'There's no vaccine for the planet' | DW | 02.12.2020

 "Stop the plunder," Guterres added, referring to the ongoing deforestation that is also fueling climate change.
 "And start the healing."

 Climate policies have failed to rise to the challenge, Guterres said, noting that emissions in 2020 are 60% higher than in 1990.
-"We are heading for a temperature rise of 3-5 degrees Celsius (by 2100)."
+"We are heading for a temperature rise of 3 to 5 degrees Celsius (by 2100)."

 This goal will require net zero emissions of greenhouse gases by 2050.
 More than 110 countries are already committed to carbon neutrality by this date, he noted, representing more than 65% of emissions.
 Central to achieving this goal will be to encourage renewable energy by instituting a carbon price and phasing out fossil fuel financing and subsidies.